ChenYangyao/project-leetcode-solution/problems/problem653.md

 The key feature of this problem is that the input sequence is a binary search tree (BST), which itself is a very efficient structure for searching problem.
 So we have the following conclusion:

-- The [solution using a Hash-table](https://leetcode.com/problems/two-sum-iv-input-is-a-bst/solution/) (either with BST or without) is un-acceptable, since it takes O(n) extra memory (note that the space cost by hash table usually has a very large coefficient, so the extra memory consuming can be even larger than the BST itself).
+- The [solution using a Hash-table](https://leetcode.com/problems/two-sum-iv-input-is-a-bst/solution/) (either with BFS or without) is un-acceptable, since it takes O(n) extra memory (note that the space cost by hash table usually has a very large coefficient, so the extra memory consuming can be even larger than the BST itself).

 - The solution should take advantage of the properties of the BST structure.

-Considering these two conclusion, we have the following solutions.
+Considering these two conclusions, we have the following solutions.
 The first have LESS memory cost O(log(n)), but larger time cost O(n*log(n)), so it is most suitable for space-limited problem.
-The second have O(log(n)) space cost (same with the first method in O notation, but have a larger coefficient), but BEST time cost ( O(n) ), so it is nice for the time-controlled situation.
+The second have O(log(n)) space cost (same with the first method in big-O notation, but have a larger coefficient), but BEST time cost ( O(n) ), so it is nice for the time-controlled situation.

 **Solution 1: using BST searching algorithm**

 For each value to search, the BST give response within O(log(n)) time (where n is the number of nodes in BST).
-When we want the find two nodes with value i, j that satisfy i+j = sum, we traverse the BST, and for each node with value x we determine whether sum - x is in the tree or not by BST search.
+When we want to find two nodes with value i, j that satisfy i+j = sum, we traverse the BST, and for each node with value x we determine whether sum - x is in the tree or not by BST search.
 This is stopped when sum-x is found in the tree, or the traversal is finished.

 The algorithm shall like this:
 ```c++